rygo6/cb/README.md

 No object model.
 No class hierarchy.
 No encapsulation-driven design.
 The normal shape of a program should be plain structs and free functions.

-C♭ prefers a **data-oriented approach**.
+C♭ prefers a data-oriented approach.
 Data layout and transformation come first.
 Objects that bundle data and behavior do not.
 Structs describe data.
 Free functions transform it.
 The program stays organized around how data moves through memory.

 C++ pulls in a lot of runtime surface by default.
 Exception unwinding.
 RTTI. libstdc++ symbols.
 Semantic interposition.
 Threadsafe-static guards.